wright-development/wright-development.github.io/content/posts/using-docker-for-net-core.md

 CREATE TABLE IF NOT EXISTS todo (id SERIAL, text VARCHAR(100), checked BOOLEAN)
 ```

-Alright, now that all of the code has been set up let's write up some docker files. **All of the docker files will be located at the root of the solution (/TodoService).**
+Alright, now that the project has been set up let's write up some docker files. **All of the docker files will be located at the root of the solution (/TodoService).**
 <br>
 <br>
 ## Docker Setup